agathis-project/salix-arctica/README.md

 ```
 - SYSBOOT signals are latched on rising edge of PWRONRSTn signal:

-- uP SYSBOOT buffers are tri-stated before and after PWRONRSTn assertion.
+- uC disables all drivers connected to SYSBOOT signals for the period SYSBOOT

-- disable any driver connected to SYSBOOT signals for the period SYSBOOT is
+  lines are driven by uC; use **SENn** asserted HIGH while using the ADDR bus
-  driven by uC; use **SENn** asserted HIGH while using the ADDR bus to scan
+  to scan only the branches that use such drivers; this action shall disable
-  the branches that use such drivers; this action shall disable these
+  these drivers on respective branches; the branch design is controlled by the
-  drivers on respective branches.
+  Agathis Trunk Standard - so, keep an eye on the standard.

-- uC drives the appropriate SYSBOOT configuration before driving the rising
+- uC drives the appropriate SYSBOOT configuration before driving the PWRONRSTn
-  edge of PWRONRSTn and releases the lines after.
+  from LOW to HIGH and releases these lines after.

-- uC enables the drivers on branches by asserting SENn while the branches
+- uC enables the drivers on branches by asserting SENn while the respective
-  are scanned with the ADDR bus.
+  branches are scanned with the ADDR bus.

 **SYSBOOT signals configuration:**